marcgg/marcgg.github.com/_posts/2013-01-14-html5-nodejs-websockets-games-learning.md

 - Changing a player's name
 - Tweaks in the player's speed & size

-Some of the gameplay elements are based on constants.
-For instant you always move of X, and your player is Y pixel-wide.
+It's also good to know that some of the gameplay elements are based on constants.
+For instance you always move of X, and your player is Y pixel-wide.
 When you get hit you are invicible for Z frames and so on.
 To tweak it I had to add a debug mode to change everything while playing to quickly see how it felt.